-5.3 Weak Consistency
+469 5.3 Weak Consistency

-According the CAP theory, a system can achieve both consistency and availability, if it does not tolerant network partitions.
-There many techniques which make this work, one of which is to use transaction protocols like two phase commit.
-The condition for this is that both client and server of the storage systems must be in the same administrative environment.
-If partition happens and client cannot observe this, the transaction protocol would fail.
-However, network partitions are very common in a large distributed systems, and as the scale goes up, the partition would be more often.
-This is one reason why one cannot achieve consistency and availability at the same time.
-The CAP theory leaves two choices for developers: 1) sticking to strong consistency and allowing system goes unavailable under partitions 2) using relaxed consistency [65] so that system is still available under network partitions.
+According the CAP theory, a system can achieve both consistency and availability, if 470 it does not tolerate network partitions.
+There many techniques which make this work, 471 one of which is to use transaction protocols like two phase commit.
+The condition 472 for this is that both client and server of the storage systems must be in the same 473 administrative environment.
+If partition happens and client cannot observe this, the 474 transaction protocol would fail.
+However, network partitions are very common in 475 large distributed systems, and as the system scale goes up, the chances of network 476 partition would increase.
+This is one reason why one cannot achieve consistency and 477 availability at the same time.
+The CAP theory provides two choices for developers: (1) 478 sticking to strong consistency and allowing system goes unavailable under partitions 479 (2) using relaxed consistency [65] so that system is still available under network 480 partitions.
+481

-No matter what kind of consistency model the system uses, it requires that the application developers are fully aware of the consistency model.
-Strong consistency is usually the easiest option for client developer.
-The only problem the developers have to deal with is to tolerate the unavailable situation that might happen to the system.
-If the system takes relaxed consistency and offers high availability, it may always accept client requests, but client developers have to remember that a write may get its delays and a read may not return the newest write.
-Then developers have to write the application in a way so that it can tolerant the delay update and stale read.
-There are many applications that can be design compatible for such relaxed consistency model and work fine.
+No matter what kind of consistency model the system uses, it requires that ap-482 plication developers are fully aware of the consistency model.
+Strong consistency is 483 usually the easiest option for client developer.
+The only problem the developers have 484 to deal with is to tolerate the unavailable situation that might happen to the system.
+485 If the system takes relaxed consistency and offers high availability, it may always 486 accept client requests, but client developers have to remember that a write may get 487 its delays and a read may not return the newest write.
+Then developers have to write 488 the application in a way so that it can tolerant the delay update and stale read.
+There 489 are many applications that can be design compatible for such relaxed consistency 490 model and work fine.
+491